ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - API documentation must contain 7.
 - Implements 8. (hence takes part in 5.a, 6.b, 7 and 10 implicitly):
   - All inputs of the module must be read in the `ChimeraTK::ApplicationModule::mainLoopWrapper()` before the call to `mainLoop()`.
-  - The type of the read decided via `ChimeraTK::VariableNetworkNode::hasInitialValue()`, which implements 8.b. [tbd: new name]
+  - The type of the read decided via `ChimeraTK::VariableNetworkNode::initialValueType()`, which implements 8.b.

 ### ThreadedFanOut ###

 - Implement 3, implementation will be already covered by normal flag propagation
 - Needs to implement 9. (hence takes part in 5.a, 6, 7 and 10 implicitly):
-  - structure the fan out's "mainLoop" like this:
+  - structure the fan out's "mainLoop"-equivalent (`ThreadedFanOut::run()`) like this:
-    - read initial values (9.a via `ChimeraTK::VariableNetworkNode::hasInitialValue()` [tbd: new name])
+    - read initial values (9.a via `ChimeraTK::VariableNetworkNode::initialValueType()`)
     - begin loop
     - write outputs
     - read input
     - cycle loop
-  - 9.d is covered by the `ChimeraTK::ExceptionHandlingDecorator`.

 ### TriggerFanOut ###

-- Needs to implement 3, implementation will be already covered by normal flag propagation
+- Implement 3, implementation will be already covered by normal flag propagation
 - Needs to implement 9. (hence takes part in 5.a, 6, 7 and 10 implicitly):
+  - In contrast to the `ThreadedFanOut`, the `TriggerFanOut` has only poll-type data inputs which are all coming from the same device.
+Data inputs cannot come from non-devices.
-  - structure the fan out's "mainLoop" like this:
+  - Structure the fan out's "mainLoop"-equivalent (`TriggerFanOut::run()`) like this:
-    - read initial values (9.a via `ChimeraTK::VariableNetworkNode::hasInitialValue()` [tbd: new name])
+    - read initial values of trigger input (9.a via `ChimeraTK::VariableNetworkNode::initialValueType()`)
     - begin loop
+    - read inputs via `ChimeraTK::TransferGroup`
     - write outputs
-    - read input
     - cycle loop
-  - 9.d **not** covered by the `ChimeraTK::ExceptionHandlingDecorator` here (as the decorator is not effective with `ChimeraTK::TransferGroup`s), needs to be properly implemented [tbd: if all DeviceAccess backends are obliged to throw exceptions *only* in `postRead()`, the decorator could be effective also for `TransferGroup`s and we would also solve some issues with exceptions during asynchronous transfers and `readAny()`]
+  - 9.d is covered by the `ChimeraTK::ExceptionHandlingDecorator`.
+It is important that `ChimeraTK::NDRegisterAccessor` throws only in `TransferElement::postRead()` (see implementation section for the `NDRegisterAccessor`), since otherwise the decorator cannot catch the exceptions due to the `TransferGroup`.

 ### DeviceModule ###

-- All points are also covered by @ref exceptionHandlingDesign.
+All points are also covered by @ref exceptionHandlingDesign.

 - Takes part in 6.a:
   - `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` [tbd: new name for unified list] is a list of accessors to be written after the device is opened/recovered.
 - Takes part in 6.b: